NeuromatchAcademy/course-content/_sources/projects/docs/project_guidance.md

 * (30-60 min) Edit the abstract individually in your own google doc.
 At this stage, it is also important to control the flow of the abstract, in addition to keeping the structure from the 10 rules-paper.
 The flow relates to the “writing style”, which is generally no different for scientists than for other writers.
 Most importantly, make sure each sentence continues from where the previous one left, and do not use jargon without defining it first.
 Check out this book about writing if you have time ([book](https://sites.duke.edu/niou/files/2014/07/WilliamsJosephM1990StyleTowardClarityandGrace.pdf), especially chapter 3 about "cohesion" and flow.
 * (30 min) You should now have as many copies of your abstract as there are students in your group.
 Put them all into the same google doc, and try to see what you all did the same / differently.
 What sounds better?
 Pick and choose different sentences from different abstracts.

+With your mentor (timing is not precise!)
+* (30-60min) Try to schedule a meeting with your mentor to be on this day or next day.
+Show them your abstract.
+Try to get explicit feedback and edit the abstract together in a google doc.

 * (30min / group = 1h) With your pod: present your research to the other group in your pod.
 Take turns in your pod to read each other’s abstracts and provide feedback on them.
 Tell the other group what you understand and what you don’t from their research project.
 Give detailed writing feedback if you can (use "suggestion mode" in google docs).
 If there is no other project group in your pod, ask your TA to reach out to other pods to find a group you can workshop your abstract with.